eunjijuliako/DLIP/Final Project/Report/LAB 5 Which CNN Model is Appropriate to Diagnose o dad067f3b83546e1bb7bccf1145cddca.md

     YOLO can outperform UNet or FCN in breast cancer ultrasound imaging because it can capture both regional and global features well with a structure specialized for object detection and an efficient learning method.
 These features can also be effectively applied in classification tasks.

     For classification tasks, a classification-optimized model may be better suited than a segmentation model.
 Since UNet was originally developed for segmentation, it is possible that FCN specialized for classification tasks performed better.
-In addition, UNet usually has more parameters and complexity, and can cause overfitting problems.
+In addition, UNet usually has more parameters and complexity and can cause overfitting problems.
 If the dataset is not large enough or diverse enough, UNet may overfit and degrade performance in test data.

 2. **Post-processing Algorithm Evaluation - Stage of cancer**